What Color Is Poverty? Dismantling Racial Wealth Gap

 Everything isn’t what it seems.

 When you step out of your house to carry out routines and chores, you’re met with a slightly different temperature outside your air-conditioned home.
 You bump into friendly neighbors or drive around the city with less traffic.
 You’re happy and content, exposed to the beauty of the world.
-But this doesn’t mean suffering, and poverty aren’t epidemic.
+But this doesn’t mean suffering and poverty aren’t epidemic.

 Privilege works wonders for those at a favorable level.
 At close examination, racial disparities significantly contribute to widening this gap.
 Somehow, societal inequalities continuously revolve around the ever-present disproportions between blacks and whites.
 And the more this remains unaddressed, the more significant this gap will be.